Sanjeev-singh08/Pizza-Sales-Analysis-/README.md

 SQL Queries.sql – Contains all SQL queries written to answer the ten business questions.

-Sales Data Analysis Report – A written summary of the answers and insights generated from the analysis.
+Pizza Sales Analysis Report – A written summary of the answers and insights generated from the analysis.

 Outcome